A Clear Perspective on Burnout

 -

-Burnout is not a signal to stop working.
+Burnout is not always a sign that you need to stop.

-This philosophy guides my speaking, writing, and the work happening daily at the Going to Grow Burnout Recovery Center.
+That philosophy guides my speaking, writing, content, and the work happening daily through the Burnout Identification Process and the Going to Grow Wellness Center.